 Think Aloud: Scientists are always asking questions and learning new information...
 This last paragraph describes a major change in the way scientists think about dinosaurs.
-Think-Pair-Share: Describe a change that in the way scientists think about dinosaurs.
+Think-Pair-Share: Describe the change that occurred in the way scientists think about dinosaurs.
 Listen in and select a pair to share out.
-Ask: What are some examples of the evidence that made scientists think about dinosaurs in this new way?
-Invite students to raise their hands to give examples from the text.
-Revisit the chart that you started earlier.
-Add the new thinking and some bulleted points showing similarities (e.g., walking on two legs, having feathers, having beaks, having claws).
+What are some examples of the evidence that led scientists think about dinosaurs in this new way?
+Listen in and select a pair to share out.